TarikEl/DoseCalcs/docs/source/Commands.rst

     /GeometryData/createVolume TEXT [TEXT Geometry File Path]

-This command does not need the /GeometryData/createSolid or any built material
+This command does not need the /GeometryData/createSolid or any built material.
+The TEXT or GDML format description of a volume consists of the description of : shape, rotation, position, and material data.
+All these parameters are implemented in the TEXT or GDML format and one file must contain all volumes as well as the world volume, which means that DoseCalcs takes the entire geometry from this file, without need to construct world by command.
+Each created volume will be assigned to the sensitive detector to track the particles through it.

 ..
 4. Voxelized Geometry